mmilano/SidePanelCollapse/README.md

 On the index page, the sidepanel menu displays only at large (in the Bootstrap breakpoint definition) window sizes or smaller; at extra-large, the primary navigation displays in-page anchor links in a row.
 The anchor links scroll to their respective sections, but the side panel items are links to the interior pages.

-On the interior pages, the sidepanel menu always displays.
+On the interior pages, the side menu always displays.